YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ###### _Checklist For This Section:_

-- Review Getting Starteed Guide and Reference Guide - Do you need a FAQ
+- Review Getting Started Guide and Reference Guide
+	- Do you need a FAQ
-- To improve organization use headers and group similar questions
+- To improve organization, use headers, and group similar questions
 - If adding FAQ focus on useful features, what makes Project Cool, User Questions
-	- Note this items should also be covered in Getting Started Guide and Reference
+	- To improve organization, use headers, and group similar questions
-- Items to possible inclued
+- Items to possible include
 	- FAQ
 	- Cheatsheets
 	- Videos